Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 Step 5 – Place the muffin tin in the oven for 10 – 12 minutes.
 Ideally, you want just a little golden color on the edges of the tart shells.

-Step 6 – For best results, allow the tart shells to cool thoroughly before removing them from the muffin pan.
+Step 6 – For best results, allow the tart shells to cool thoroughly before gently removing them from the muffin pan.
 They come out very easily.
 You almost don’t need to wash the muffin pan.

 Making the Whipped Cream